Welcome to this repository of documents, files, and templates intended to assist students writing theses and papers at

 Yaghjian, Lucretia B. Writing Theology Well: A Rhetoric for Theological and Biblical Writers.
 New York: Continuum, 2006.

 This guide exists to help Luther Seminary students prepare both classroom research papers and theses required for degree completion.
 The tabs across the top contain information about the areas of academic writing, documenting sources, and formatting papers.
 These are summarized as follows:

 This tab introduces the Center for Writing office on campus and the services it offers.
 Handouts which address common writing issues are also located here.

-The Templates and EndNote tabs provide information on how to utilize templates and EndNote, a bibliographic citation manager, to automate a great deal of the process of producing a reseach paper or thesis with the proper style and formatting.
+The Templates and Zotero tabs provide information on how to utilize templates and Zotero, a bibliographic citation manager, to automate a great deal of the process of producing a reseach paper or thesis with the proper style and formatting.

 The Requirements tab outlines style and format requirements specific to Luther Seminary.
 All students writing thesis proposals or final theses should, in particular, carefully review this information.